 Our lovely friend, Kathabela Wilson organized a listening party for the broadcast date of the interview, on March 30, 2011, which she did not know for I did not tell her, nor shared it with Lois, was the 25th anniversary of my baptism during the Easter Vigil at St. Martin's Church in Warsaw, Poland.
 That miraculous night opened the way across the ocean for me, a Californian by choice.
 Ultimately, it led to a level of illumination that only now I'm slowly beginning to grasp.

 I read one poem from the "Chopin with Cherries" anthology - the title poem, a memory from my Polish childhood, spent in the villages where my grandparents lived.
-That one is dedicated to my maternal grandparents, Stanislaw and Marianna Wajszczuk who settled in his ancestral village of Trzebieszow in the Lublin region after escaping from the area taken over by the Soviets during World War II.
+That one is dedicated to my maternal grandparents, Stanislaw and Maria Wajszczuk who settled in his ancestral village of Trzebieszow in the Lublin region after escaping from the area taken over by the Soviets during World War II.
 My mother was born in Baranowicze, now in Belarus.
 Each house in the village was surrounded by gardens, neatly divided by fences into sections where children were allowed into (orchard) and those they were not (flower and vegetable gardens).
 Children were like pets, or like livestock, in their capacity for destruction.
 My grandmother took no chances with her crop of tomatoes and strawberries...

 We were not allowed to climb the cherry trees, either - the branches were too fragile, cracked easily.
 But the ancient Italian Walnut tree, with a smooth broad trunk and a perfect spot to sit in, with a book and a cup of cherries, that was something else.